 - Start with assessing the economic feasibility of investing in broadband, digital infrastructure and transformation – do economic and community benefits outweigh the costs over 15-20 years?

-- Make a Go / No-Go decision to take next steps.
-This includes assessing your community’s readiness, as well as market demand and potential subscriber service commitments.
+- Make a Go / No-Go decision to take next steps with broadband and digital infrastructure.
+Immediate next steps include assessing your community’s readiness, as well as quantifying potential market demand and potential subscriber service commitments.

-- Assess community readiness – engage stakeholders to ensure you have what it takes to get your project across the finish line.
+- Assess community readiness – engage elected officials, local leaders, and key stakeholders to ensure you have what it takes to get your project across the finish line.

 - Assess market demand for broadband, digital infrastructure, and smart community services – is there enough demand to sustain the network and smart community services?
 Can you aggregate demand and drive commitments (service sign-ups) so you build to committed demand?